team9193/KitbotV2update/README.md

 # KitbotV2update
-For jovoni to look over
+For jovoni to look over, also thanks for 8889 for looking over